Temper (film): Development

 After Andhrawala (2004), Puri Jagannadh and N. T. Rama Rao Jr. unsuccessfully tried to collaborate for another movie several times.
 When reports of their second collaboration emerged in early 2014, neither of them confirmed the reports.
 During the post-release promotions of Heart Attack (2014), Jagannadh stated that he planned to make a film based solely on family values in his next venture with Godavari shores and regional backdrop.
 B. V. S. N. Prasad was expected to produce this film under the Sri Venkateswara Cine Chitra banner.
 He went to Bangkok at the end of March 2014 to write the story of this project.

 Bandla Ganesh was confirmed to produce the film under the Parameswara Art Productions banner.
-When Jagannadh was about to begin work on the film, Rama Rao Jr. asked him to listen to a point narrated by Vamsi to him four years back, and the former agreed, saying that he would definitely do the film if it is better than his story.
+When Jagannadh was about to begin work on the film, Rama Rao asked him to listen to a point narrated by Vamsi to him four years back, and the former agreed, saying that he would definitely do the film if it is better than his story.
 Jagannadh chose to direct the script written by Vamsi in mid-May 2014 which marked the former's first film whose story was not written by him.
 The script work was in progress by late May 2014 and the film was declared a cop drama.

 In late June 2014, Devi Sri Prasad was selected as the music director of the film while the cast and crew were being finalised.
 The film was confirmed to be launched officially on 1 August 2014 at Jagannadh's new office Cave at 7:00 AM.
 Shyam K. Naidu was named as cinematographer, S. R. Sekhar was named as editor, Brahma Kadali was named as art director while FEFSI Vijayan was recruited to compose the fights.

 Devi Sri Prasad was replaced by Anoop Rubens later for unknown reasons while Mani Sharma was selected for composing the background score while Anoop Rubens composed the soundtrack.
 The titles Kummutha, Kummestha, Rubabu, Temper, Nenorakam with the tagline "Totally Corrupted" and Shamsher were considered by the makers and Temper was finalised and announced on 19 November 2014.
 The film was rumoured to be facing financial troubles in December 2014.